Introduction

 LED Lighting

-LED lighting has become a popular way to grow plants indoors, as it requires fewer resources than other lighting methods.
+LED lighting has become a popular way to grow plants indoors, requiring fewer resources than other lighting methods.
 LED lighting is also beneficial in vertical farms as it enables them to stack multiple levels of crops.

 Climate Control Systems

 Climate control systems are necessary for vertical farming due to the confined space.
-These systems help regulate temperature, humidity, and other environmental factors in order to maintain optimal growing conditions.
+These systems help regulate temperature, humidity, and other environmental factors to maintain optimal growing conditions.

 Automation

 Automation is a great way to save time and labor in vertical farms.
-Automated irrigation, lighting, and climate control systems can help ensure plants are getting the ideal growing conditions.
+Automated irrigation, lighting, and climate control systems can help ensure plants get the ideal growing conditions.

 Advantages of Vertical Farming